lukefavret/labstreaminglayer/README.rst

 Quick Start
 ###########

-The **lab streaming layer** (LSL) is a system for the unified collection of measurement time series in research experiments that handles both the networking, time-synchronization, (near-) real-time access as well as optionally the centralized collection, viewing and disk recording of the data.
+**Lab streaming layer** (LSL) is a system for the unified collection of measurement time series in research experiments which handles the networking, time-synchronization, (near-) real-time access, and, optionally, the centralized collection, viewing and disk recording of data.

 The most up-to-date version of this document can always be found in the `main repository README <https://github.com/sccn/labstreaminglayer/>`_ and the